 Compiled by the non-profit American Society of Health-System Pharmacists, AHFS Drug Information is a premier drug information database, providing an evidence-based foundation for safe and effective drug therapy.

 Includes journal articles and technical papers (including conference papers) of the American Institute of Aeronautics and Astronautics.
 Full text is available online for meeting papers from 1996 forward; full text journal coverage for most journals is 2003 forward.
+We also have access to the IAS/ARS eJournal Archive which includes access to content from 1930-1962.
 For earlier publications, most AIAA papers and journals are available at Walter Library.

 Access to conferences from 2000 to the present with a 12 month delay from AIP (American Institute of Physics).